 On lawlessness.
 I was advised (almost ordered) by one figure in the arts, to steal from some wealthy art collector so that I would have the experience of rejecting bourgeois rules and morality.
 This sort of duplicity was advocated by more than one lefty I knew, trying to draw me into opposition.

 On fighting to win.
 I intuitively knew ahead of my firing as PD that it was about to happen as I would have nothing to do with the commandments of multiculturalism and populism, and warned my anti-imperialist supporters at KPFK on a Friday night that we should prepare to defend my job.
 Sure enough, I was fired the following Monday afternoon; we could have shut down several of the news rooms at Pacifica in protest, but the most action in the defense of the direction I was pushing the station was a letter-writing campaign.
+The President of the Pacifica station begged me to test the administrative procedures he had put in place, and, naively, I complied, but he still upheld “at will” firings–a no, no among labor activists.
 (It is interesting that this was in the midst of fund drive preparation in which the theme for the Fall Fund Drive was to be science versus myth.)
 I concluded that “the Left” at Pacifica was weaker than I am on my own.
 It was then that I went back to school to study witch hunts and the history of multiculturalism as social policy.

 On switches.
 I had been a Democrat all my voting life, but as I read the critiques of academic neo-orthodoxy by David Horowitz and Peter Collier in the 1990s, I found their observations to be exactly accurate and in line with my own experience in graduate school—where I found myself highly critical of most of the lines handed down by senior faculty—most of whom were somewhere on the Left, either as left-feminists or as anti-Americans.
 Graduate school was no different than Pacifica Radio or other “liberal” institutions.
 I ran into David Horowitz on the street in Pacific Palisades where he was then living, and we struck up an acquaintance.
 When David H and his wife came to my book signing party in Brentwood (shortly after 9-11-2001), one former very prominent lefty faculty friend of mine was present and interrogated my sister regarding the anomaly of David H’s attendance.
 Sometime during that same period, another academic of the Left asked me if it was true that David H was a friend of mine.
 Neither of these scholars is speaking to me today.
 You can’t leave the mob.